falon3/Ashbourne/README.md

 * Then run this command to install all requirements
       $ pip install -r requirements.txt

+* Then run this command to create the models in the db
+      $ python manage.py migrate --run-syncdb

 Alexandr Folder is separate project code being considered being encorporated into the Ashbourn project